 The RAF begins pulling its last squadrons in Belgium.
 They have lost over half of their aircraft and the German army is approaching their airfields.
-BEF air cover will be conducted from England.
+BEF air cover will be conducted henceforth from bases in England.

 There are reports that 100,000 people perished in the Rotterdam air attacks, with a third of the city destroyed.
 This figure is likely wildly exaggerated for propaganda purposes, but then again, nobody knows how many people died.
 The high figure illustrates the depths of fear and terror being sown by the innovative Blitzkrieg.
 Rotterdam has joined "Warsaw" on the litany of Luftwaffe misdeeds chronicled in Allied propaganda.